Megadeth - So Far So Good So What ( Canada Combat records ) 12" Vinyl LP Album

 Thrash Metal American

-This album includes the original custom inner sleeve with album details, complete lyrics of all songs by and photo of Megadeth.
+This album includes the original custom inner sleeve with album details, complete lyrics of all songs and a photo of Megadeth.

 Capitol Combat CI 48148